 We are often asked to complete work within challenging timeframes.
 More so in the case of transactional work.
-Here is one example of our work for an individual client who, as a result of circumstances, needed a deal to be struck very quickly and efficiently.
+Here is one example of our work – how we helped a UAE business owner sell his shares quickly and efficiently.

 Mr X held a 40% stake in a private company in one of the free zones in Dubai.
 Unfortunately, personal circumstances meant that Mr X needed to sell his shares as soon as possible, without compromising on (i) his relationship with the other (majority) shareholder; and (ii) the sale price that he could achieve for his shares.